 The ability to quit a job you hate, go on a vacation because you want to or storm out of work after a really frustrating day, is a form of freedom.
-Specifically, it’s personal financial freedom: having enough money that you don’t need to work to cover your basic necessities.
+Specifically, it’s personal financial freedom.
+This mean having enough money that you don’t need to work to cover your basic necessities.

 Realistically, how much money would it take for you to be that free?
 It might seem incredible, but, depending on your goals, it’s possible.
 If it’s a goal, or if you’re just curious, consider the following.

-Traditional retirement planning assumes you withdraw money from an account for all of your expenses, so you expect to spend a certain amount each year.
-Multiply that number by the number of years you expect to live after retirement, factor in inflation and a modest rate of return, and that’s it.
+assumes you withdraw money from an account for all of your monthly expenses.
+This way, you expect to spend a certain amount each year.
+Multiply that number by the number of years you expect to live after retirement.
+Then, factor in inflation and a modest rate of return, and that’s it.
 For financial freedom, though, the number is a little different.

 The math is pretty easy.
-Take your desired yearly income, multiply it by 66.6 (a 4% annual rate of return, less a 3% rate of interest), and that’s what you’d need.
+Take your desired yearly income and multiply it by 66.6 (a 4% annual rate of return, less a 3% rate of interest).
+That number is what you need.
 For example, a $50,000 yearly income would require about $3.3 million.
-That’s a lot, but it’s not ridiculous or unattainable.
+That’s a lot.
+Yet, it’s not ridiculous or unattainable.

 This is especially true if you’re willing to live on less. $50,000 per year is quite a bit for one person.
 If you want to live simply in an area with a low cost of living, you might be able to survive on $30,000.
 To get there, you’d need just under $2 million.
 Again, that’s a big number to think about, but it’s reasonable for a person to save in their lifetime.

-There are two lifestyle habits killing the move toward financial freedom: consumer debt and lifestyle inflation.
-Nothing promotes reckless spending like easy access to expensive debt and the belief that happiness is just a major appliance purchase away.
+There are two lifestyle habits killing the move toward financial freedom; consumer debt and lifestyle inflation.
+Nothing promotes reckless spending like easy access to credit cards and the belief that happiness is just a major purchase away.